localhost-international/cartographer/README.md

 Cartographer is an experimental web browser, technology demo and user interface/experience playground.
 It's focus will be on supporting decentralised and peer to peer technologies such as DAT/Hypercore and web3, but is mainly being built because: it's a fun R&D project.

-If you're looking for a mature/feature rich web browsers that support these technologies:
+If you're looking for mature/feature rich web browsers that support such technologies, checkout:

 **DAT/Hypercore**